 All types of Florida disabled parking permits are issued by the Florida Department of Highway Safety and Motor Vehicles.
 The Florida disabled parking program is state-run and adheres to federal Americans With Disabilities Act guidelines.

-How Often Do You Need To Renew Your Disabled Parking Placard In Florida?
+How Can You Get An Online Disabled Parking Permit In Florida?

 What Types Of Disabled Parking Permits Are Available In Florida?

 The state of Florida issues several different types of disabled parking permits.
 Each of these caters to people whose disabilities have a different expected duration.